wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Upgrade your plugin now for an image variation bug fix and full compatibility with WordPress 3.6.0

 = 1.2.1 =
 Upgrade your plugin now to fix a bug that showed with version 1.1.9 plus a full and comprehensive core code review and overhaul.